AdamPrusz/Hackaton2/README.md

 1. Choose one options from the menu what would you like to check.
 There are three options, feel free!

-2. Please provide name of the city (yours or that yone you have been dreaming on to visit it)
+2. Please provide name of the city (yours or that one you have been dreaming on to visit it)

 3. Our application uses the module which change name which has been provided by the user to longitude and latitude.
 If you make some typo.. no worries!
 Our application will match the correct name of the correct city!